-- (1) At the Company's option, interest on the Company's fixed rate Bridge Term Notes is payable in either cash or Company common stock.
-Interest on the Company's variable rate debt is payable in Company common stock (Note 9). - (2) To the extent cash is not available to the Company to pay this near-term debt obligation upon maturity, the Company expects to negotiate with its lenders to arrange for alternative means to settle the obligation, including, without limitation, the possible extension of maturity or conversion into equity.
+- (1) At the Company's option, the \$268 of interest on the Company's fixed rate Senior Secured Convertible Bridge Term Notes is payable in either cash or Company common stock.
+Interest on the Company's variable rate debt is payable in Company common stock (Note 9) and is not reflected in this schedule. - (2) To the extent cash is not available to the Company to pay this near-term debt obligation upon maturity, the Company expects to negotiate with its lenders to arrange for alternative means to settle the obligation, including, without limitation, the possible extension of maturity or conversion into equity.